 Have you ever been conscious that you are under constant surveillance and somebody is literally watching everything you do?

-Well, I remember growing up in Pretoria (South Africa) in the late 1980s and early 1990s, it was a transitional period for South Africa and many of the racially-based movement restrictions were starting to be relaxed.
+Well, I remember growing up in Pretoria in the late 1980s and early 1990s, it was a transitionary period for South Africa and many of the racially based movement restrictions were starting to be relaxed.
 Black people could now live in “the suburbs” and roam around town without a curfew or any restrictions.

-However, as a teenager, I remember vividly how when walking into retail stores and bookstores the shop attendants would follow me around at every single turn inside the shop and stand uncomfortably close for my liking, I would even feel guilty for feeling the need to blow my nose while inside the store given the constant surveillance.
+However, as a teenager, I remember vividly how when walking into retail stores and bookstores the shop attendants would follow me around at every single turn inside the shop and stand uncomfortably close for my liking, I would even feel guilty that I’d need to blow my nose while inside the store given the constant surveillance.

-I was reminded of that period in time when in 2019, China’s Huawei Technologies is working with Uganda’s Police Force to install CCTV facial recognition cameras.
+I was reminded of that period in time when I read that China’s Huawei Technologies is working with Uganda’s Police Force to install CCTV facial recognition cameras.
 According to the police, the cameras will help stop violent crime.

-Now, Uganda’s opposition political party leaders came out to oppose the installation of the Artificial Intelligence-powered cameras saying that they are being installed to target and harass them and their followers.
-Given Ugandan authorities' history of clamping down on dissent online and in real life, I tend to agree with them.
+Now, Uganda’s opposition political party leaders have come out to oppose the installation of the AI-powered cameras saying that they are being installed to target and harass them and their followers.
+Given Ugandan authorities history on clamping down on dissent online and in real-life, I tend to agree with them.

 However, in my humble opinion, it does more damage to the fabric of society than it benefits it.
 In Uganda’s case, this might be something the state wants given that in a couple of years there will be elections.

 On the other hand of all this, you get the bias that is typically associated with algorithms.
-Like the City of Johannesburg which claims to have intelligent cameras that can “detect criminal behavior."
+Like the City of Johannesburg which once claimed to have intelligent cameras that can “detect criminal behaviour.”